dekuNukem/RGBeeb/README.md

 ![Alt text](photos/case.png)

-The new boxy case most likely allows the computer, disk drive and monitor to be stacked on top each other, saving valuable desk space.
+The new boxy case most likely allow the computer, disk drive and monitor to be stacked on top each other, saving valuable desk space.

 A look inside revealed big upgrades, fully kitted out with sidewise expansion card, floppy disc controller, battery backup, a standalone audio jack, and speech synthesis chips.
 And just look at all the ROMs!

 ![Alt text](photos/hinge.jpeg)

-The disc drive features dual-80 track full height floppy drives, with some notes on the door:
+The disc drive contains dual 80 track full height 5.25" floppy drives, with some notes on the door:

 ![Alt text](photos/disc.jpeg)

-There is no brand name or identifying information on any of the modifications, which led me to assume that the whole thing was home-made or at least from a kit.
+There is no brand name or identifying information anywhere on the modifications, which led me to assume that the whole thing was home-made or at least from a kit.

 Either way, it looks very professionally done, and is a seriously impressive feat of how far people would go to personalize their computers to their exact liking.